Toronto Transit Commission bus system: Electric buses

 The TTC has a goal to operate an emissions-free bus fleet by 2040.
 In 2018, the TTC received three demonstrator electric buses for evaluation to test the performance of electric vehicles.
-The TTC received one bus each from manufacturers: California-based Proterra, Winnipeg-based New Flyer (part of NFI Group) and Chinese-based BYD.
+The TTC received one bus each from manufacturers: California-based Proterra, Winnipeg-based New Flyer (part of NFI Group) and China-based BYD.

 In April 2019, the TTC received the first of 60 electric buses after ordering 25 each from Proterra and New Flyer, and 10 from BYD.
-The 60 buses, plus infrastructure changes at three TTC garages, costed approximately $140 million with the federal government paying $65 million of that cost.
+The 60 buses, plus infrastructure changes at three TTC garages, had cost approximately $140 million with the federal government paying $65 million of that cost.

 The buses are powered exclusively by lithium-ion batteries that take about three hours to recharge.
 The buses are expected to travel approximately 200 km on a single charge; however, when the bus heater activates in cold weather, the range is reduced by 30 to 50 percent.
 (For perspective, an electric bus on the 35 Jane route travels about 78 km in a day.)
 Per year, each electric bus will reduce carbon dioxide emissions by 149.2 MT and eliminate diesel fuel costs of $56,000.
 The electric buses are 15 to 20 percent quieter in motion, and 85 percent quieter when idling.
 These buses, with a 440,000-watt onboard battery, can be used as mobile power plants during power outages, by plugging the bus into a building such as a hospital.

 BYD buses require different recharging infrastructure than Proterra and New Flyer buses, with the former using AC (alternating current) and the latter two using DC (direct current).
-The Eglinton garage has AC recharging, while Arrow Road and Mount Dennis garages have DC.
+The Eglinton garage has AC recharging, while Arrow Road, Birchmount and Mount Dennis garages have DC.